Ofir-Kabel/FIR_GLP1_filters_VHDL-MATLAB/README.md

 # FIR_GLP1_filters_VHDL-MATLAB

-imlementing a FIR GLP1 filters on matlab using the LPF as a tool to make HP,SP.BP filters. after that converting the filters coefficiants to VHDL platform and tb the FIR component with input signal from 3 frequencies so we can see how is the output affected from the filter.
+implementing a FIR GLP1 filters on matlab using the LPF as a tool to make HP,SP.BP filters. after that converting the filters coefficiants to VHDL platform and tb the FIR component with input signal from 3 frequencies so we can see how is the output affected from the filter.